xmartlabs/Opera/README.md

 We've said Opera is able to decode JSON response into a Model using your favorite JSON parsing library.
 Let's see how Opera accomplishes that.

-> At Xmartlabs we have been using `Decodable` as our JSON parsing library since march 16.
+> At Xmartlabs we have been using `Decodable` as our JSON parsing library since March 16.
 Before that we had used Argo, ObjectMapper and many others.
 I don't want to deep into the reason of our JSON parsing library choice (we do have our reasons ;)) but during Opera implementation/design we thought it was a good feature to be flexible about it.

 This is our Repository model...